rgilks/royal-game-of-ur-cli/docs/strategies.md

 **Key Features**:
 - Very fast
 - Unpredictable
-- Serves as a baseline for comparing other strategies
+- Serves as a baseline for comparing other strategies.

-**Best Used When**: You want a quick game or are testing the basic functionality of the game engine.

 ### 4. First-in-list

 **Description**: This strategy always chooses the first available move from the list of legal moves.
+With the pieces ordered with those at the start of the path first.

 **Key Features**:
 - Deterministic (always makes the same choice in the same situation)
 - Very fast
 - Serves as a simple baseline strategy
+- Very effective against other simple strategies

 **Best Used When**: You want a consistent, predictable opponent for testing or learning the game basics.